What Is A Victim Compensation Fund?

 Catholic Church compensation programs are intended to reimburse people the church has harmed.
 In 2002, a Boston Globe investigation found church officials led a widespread cover-up of child sexual abuse in Catholic dioceses.
 Since then, compensation funds have become a common way for dioceses to respond to Catholic clergy members sexually abusing children.

 Compensation funds enable dioceses to avoid criminal or civil abuse cases, especially when a state has expanded its statute of limitations.
 Typically, when a survivor accepts a compensation fund payout, they also agree to waive their right to sue the diocese.
 Experts say compensation funds can save the Catholic Church hundreds of millions of dollars.

 Additionally, lawsuits often lead to the release of informational documents.
-These documents can detail the sexual misconduct of clergy members and name those who concealed the abuse.
+These documents can detail the sexual misconduct of clergy members and name church leaders who concealed the abuse.
 Compensation programs often allow dioceses to keep incriminating information private.

 Who Creates A Compensation Fund?